nicholasgriffintn/deno-exploration/README.md

 - The Oak middleware is a bit trickier to setup than similar middlewares on Express

-- Getting data from the body within a post API is slightly more complex than Express by default, although there may be a router that makes this easier.
+- Getting data from the body within a post API is slightly more complex than Express by default, although there may be a middleware that makes this easier.